Updated June, 2016

 Strategic Management Concepts

-A strategic management analogy is taking a trip during your vacation.
+A strategic management analogy is taking a trip during your vacation time.
 First you decide where you want to go - the natural beauty of Yellowstone or the bright lights of Las Vegas.
 Then you develop a strategy of how to get there - take an airplane (which flights), drive your car (which highways), etc. This will be influenced by the amount of money, time and other resources you have available.
 Then you monitor your trip to see if your strategy takes you to your destination and how your strategy worked (missed flights, poor road conditions, etc.).

 - Strategic management involves deciding what is important for the long-range success of your business and focusing on it.